GomesYV/GomesYV/README.md

 ---

 ### About Me

 I'm a **Software Engineering student (5th semester at UFMS)** currently working as a **QA Intern at Marlin**, where I work on manual testing, exploratory and regression test cycles, and bug tracking in an agile (Scrum) environment.

-My day-to-day involves writing and executing test cases based on acceptance criteria, documenting defects in **Azure DevOps**, and expanding my skills in test automation using **Cypress**..
+My day-to-day involves writing and executing test cases based on acceptance criteria, documenting defects in **Azure DevOps**, and expanding my skills in test automation using **Cypress**.
 I also have a solid base in web development and databases, which helps me understand the full software development cycle — not just the testing side.

 I care about quality, clear documentation, and continuous learning.

 ---

 ### Experience

 **QA Intern — Marlin** *(2026 – Present)*

 - Execution of manual, exploratory, and regression tests
 - Test case creation based on acceptance criteria and feature specs
 - Bug identification, documentation, and tracking via **Azure DevOps**
 - Requirements validation and test scenario analysis
 - Active participation in Scrum ceremonies and development cycles
-- Initial hands-on experience with **Cypress** for automating simple flows
+- Hands-on experience with **Cypress** for automating simple testing flows

+---

 **Administrative Assistant (Apprentice) — SEJUSP** *(2022 – 2023)*

 - Document organization with focus on traceability and standardization
 - Developed attention to detail and structured work habits

 ---

 ### Tech Stack

 **QA & Testing**